 This tutorial came out as a question in the Enterprise DNA Support Forum where a member needed to work out the top value for a particular result, and wanted to show it in a Power BI card visualization.
 Moreover, the member wanted it to be dynamic so that the card visualization will change or update the result according to the selection made.
+You may watch the full video of this tutorial at the bottom of this blog.

 I felt like this was a good example to branch out into a tutorial that shows how to combine a few key functions inside DAX to extract this type of result.